-- (c) As provided in Office of Management and Budget (OMB) Bulletin 80-14, amounts contained in OMB apportionments may be adjusted without submission of a reapportionment request. - (d) After all available funds have been reallotted or transferred and the available resources finally exhausted, the organizations, functions, programs, or activities funded through the now-depleted appropriations must begin the orderly shutdown of all activities not identified as essential. - (e) DOE may incur obligations for essential and shutdown activities once available funds have been exhausted; however, no funds will be disbursed for these obligations without the enactment of an appropriations act or continuing resolution. - (2) If funds are available for continuing certain programs, staff time should be used efficiently to carry out those operations.
-Plans may be prepared to detail all possible personnel to organizations that have available funds.
+- (c) As provided in OMB Bulletin 80-14, amounts contained in OMB apportionments may be adjusted without submission of a reapportionment request. - (d) After all available funds have been reallotted or transferred and the available resources finally exhausted, the organizations, functions, programs, or activities funded through the now-depleted appropriations must begin the orderly shutdown of all activities not identified as essential. - (e) The Department may incur obligations for essential and shutdown activities once available funds have been exhausted; however, no funds will be disbursed for these obligations without the enactment of an appropriations act or continuing resolution. - (2) If funds are available for continuing certain programs, staff time should be used efficiently to carry out those operations.
+Thus, plans may be prepared to detail all possible personnel to organizations that have available funds.
 An implementation plan should be developed before the shutdown is initiated to assign these personnel to specific, funded functions and work tasks.
 These personnel resources should be transferred only to eliminate backlogs or accelerate accomplishments in those funded program areas. - (3) To optimize use of DOE resources, program managers must compare programmatic priorities with pending and ongoing contractual and assistance activities as soon as possible to determine which activities to continue or cancel.
-Managers should deobligate funds from lower-priority activities, where feasible. - (4) The review committee established pursuant to paragraph 5c(4) should develop operational procedures for the required review of obligating documents. - f.
-Instructions for Shutdown of Nonessential Activities.
-No actions under this contingency plan are to be initiated without written notification from the Secretary that the plan is to be put into effect.
+He or she should deobligate funds from lower priority activities where feasible. - (4) The review committee established pursuant to Paragraph 5c(4) should develop operational procedures for the required review of obligating documents. - f.
+Instructions For Shutdown of Nonessential Activities.
+No actions under this contingency plan are to be initiated without written notification from the Secretary that the plan is to be put into effect. - (1) Immediate Shutdown (Days 1 and 2). - (a) Only personnel designated as emergency personnel report to work during Departmental shutdowns. - 1 Emergency employees perform duties vital to the continuity of activities described in Paragraph 4c(1), and are required to be at work regardless of emergency situations or any general dismissal authorization.
+These employees will not be furloughed under the provisions of this Order and will not be dismissed or excused from work due to emergency situations described in OMB Memorandum,